dekoza/mtgpl/rules/M14_Rulebook.rst

 Enchantment
 ~~~~~~~~~~~
 An enchantment represents a stable magical manifestation.
 An enchantment is
-a permanent.
+a *permanent*.
 This means two things: you can cast one only at the time you
 could cast a sorcery, and after you cast one, you'll put it on the table
 in front of you, near your lands.
 (Most players keep their lands closer to them,
 then put their other cards closer to the middle of the table.)
 The card is now
-on the battlefield.
-A card on the battlefield is called a permanent because it
+on the *battlefield*.
+A card on the battlefield is called a *permanent* because it
 sticks around permanently (well, unless something destroys it).

-Some enchantments are Auras.
+Some enchantments are *Auras*.
 An Aura enters the battlefield attached to
 a permanent and affects that permanent while it's on the battlefield.
 If the
 enchanted permanent leaves the battlefield, the Aura is put into its owner's
 graveyard.